tvadhisti/inventory-list-mobile/README.md

 I made a new page in the app where users can add a new item.
 To do this, I created a file called "shoplist_form.dart" and added some code to it.
 This code includes things like importing necessary Flutter components and defining a page called ShopFormPage.
 Inside this page, I set up a form with fields for the product's name, amount, and description.

-The form also has an AppBar at the top, making it look nice with a title "Add Product Form" and a colored background.
+The form also has an AppBar at the top, making it look nice with a title "Add Item Form" and a colored background.
 To make navigation easy, I added a left drawer to the page.
 The actual form is set up using a Form widget, and I used a SingleChildScrollView widget to allow for smooth scrolling if the form is long.
 Inside the form, I placed the input fields in a Column widget to keep things organized.
 ```
 import 'package:flutter/material.dart';
 import 'package:inventory_management/widgets/left_drawer.dart';